Tinkerforge/doc/en/source/Software/IPConnection_C.rst

 .. c:function:: void ipcon_create(IPConnection *ipcon)

  Creates an IP Connection object that can be used to enumerate the available devices.
-The constructed object is required for the constructor of Bricks and Bricklets.
+It is also required for the constructor of Bricks and Bricklets.

 .. c:function:: void ipcon_destroy(IPConnection *ipcon)

- Destroys the IP Connection.
-The socket to the Brick Daemon will be closed and the threads of the IP Connection are terminated.
+ Destroys the IP Connection object.
+The connection to the Brick Daemon gets closed and the threads of the IP Connection are terminated.

 .. c:function:: int ipcon_connect(IPConnection *ipcon, const char *host, uint16_t port)

- Creates a TCP/IP connection to the given host and port.
+ Creates a TCP/IP connection to the given *host* and *port*.
 The host and port can point to a Brick Daemon or to a WIFI/Ethernet Extension.

  Devices can only be controlled when the connection was established successfully.

  Blocks until the connection is established and returns an error code if there is no Brick Daemon or WIFI/Ethernet Extension listening at the given host and port.

 .. c:function:: int ipcon_disconnect(IPConnection *ipcon)

- Disconnects the TCP/IP connection to the Brick Daemon or to the WIFI/Ethernet Extension.
+ Disconnects the TCP/IP connection from the Brick Daemon or the WIFI/Ethernet Extension.

 .. c:function:: int ipcon_get_connection_state(IPConnection *ipcon)